Camcan/phase-0-handbook/phase-0-prerequisites.md

 - [Stypi](http://stypi.com)<br> Stypi helps you share code with others.
 Click on the gear icon in the right hand corner.
 Create an account using your google-linked/gmail email address and use your **firstnamelastname** as your user name.
 You will use Stypi in the weeks to come when pairing with people or when seeking support from coaches.

+- [Meetup](http://www.meetup.com/Enspiral-Dev-Academy-Meetup/)<br> Meetup is the channel by which we advertise our coding events.

-#### 2. Onboarding
+#### 2. Accept Invitations
-**These links won't work immediately** as you will need to be invited to join them - you will receive these invites during the week before phase-0 begins.
-Please make sure they are complete by the Friday before the start date and be sure to check your social messaging and spam folders.
+These links will only work once we've recieved your prep survey and we've added you to the systems.

 - [Slack](/slack.md)<br> Our Slack channel is where you communications and support requests take place.
 Quite often coaches and alumni will be on the channel and able to unstick you if you get stuck.
 We recommend using either the desktop app or have the web app signed on when you are working through the Phase 0 material.